mahi97/mahi-log/_posts/2025-11-18-everyone-lies.md

 **the story of society.**

 Society’s story is not neutral.
-It is the accumulated effort of millions of individual narratives—each trying to justify why *they* deserve more.
+It is the accumulated effort of millions of individual narratives, each trying to justify why *they* deserve more.
 By accepting society’s story, we indirectly accept that **others** deserve more… which means **we** deserve less.
 Therefore, there is a constant tension between our personal story and society’s story.